mgarcia175/Music-Realm/README.md

 4. Add a Song ➕🎶
 5. List all Songs 📄
 6. Remove a Song ➖🎶
-7. Find an Artist by ID 🔍
+7. Find an Artist by name 🔍
-8. Find a Song by ID 🔍
+8. Find a Song by title 🔍
 Enter 0 to Exit 🚀
 >>> 8
-Enter the ID of the song: 20
+Enter the title of the song: 20
 ----------🎶Found Song🎶----------
 Details:
 - Title: Smoothhh cRiminal